UCMJ ARTICLE 120

 - Lack of valid consent, even in the absence of force

-Penalty: Up to 30 years confinement, dishonorable discharge, total forfeitures, and sex offender registration.
+Penalty: Up to 30 years confinement, mandatory dishonorable discharge, total forfeitures, and sex offender registration.

 Aggravated Sexual Contact